The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 Change is an inevitable part of life.
 Change provides new opportunities for growth, development and friendships.
 Our experience tells us that children can adapt to new situations.
 For most, there is an excitement about being part of a new classroom.
 There are a few for whom change creates anxiety.
 We will work with families to help anyone who needs assistance with the change process.

 Nursery students will automatically be registered for Kindergarten, however the same time slot is not guaranteed.
-Our Kindergarten students will be introduced to full days of school in the multi-aged programming in grade one.
+Our Kindergarten students will be introduced to full days of school in the multi-age, inquiry-based programming in grade one.
 The grade twos and fours will be on the move to new classrooms.

 The following criteria are considered when creating the classroom communities at Montrose.